GeneralIris/covid19-severity-screening-using-machine-learning/README.md

+# COVID-19 Severity Screening System Using Machine Learning Technique

+### The web application is made to screen COVID-19 patients using predictive machine learning model to classify them into 3 groups (aysmptomatic, mild, severe).

-# covid19-severity-screening-using-machine-learning
+# Requirements
+ - Mysql database: Import covid-19_db.sql.
+(I use phpMyAdmin)
+ - Make sure the database information in app.py is correct.

-Run app.py to test the product.
+ - Run app.py to test the app.